boatinalamp/chat-rules/README.md

 This includes:

-meeting for no reason, dismissing as admin for no reason etc...
+muting for no reason, dismissing as admin for no reason etc...
 _____________________________________________
 **That's it!**